Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

 The third way to find $f(z)$ is the optimization-based method, in which a heuristic function is learned to estimate properties $c$ of a given $z$.
 With the learned heuristic functions, optimization-based methods can be applied to search $z'$ with desired properties.
 For instance, Jin et al.~\citep{jin2018junction} and Zang and Wang~\cite{zang2020moflow} optimize the latent vectors learned by the generative models for generating data with desired properties.

-\textbf{Optimization in data space} directly optimizes over the data space to obtain data $x'$ with desired properties instead of learning a continuous latent space, unlike optimization in latent space.
-Even though optimization in data space suffers from the high-dimensional and usually discrete searching problem, it does not require the mapping to continuous space which sometimes causes loss of information: $x' = f(x)$.
+\textbf{Data space optimization} directly optimizes over the data space to obtain data $x'$ with desired properties instead of learning a continuous latent space, as illustrated in Fig.~\ref{fig:generation} (d), unlike latent space optimization.
+Even though data space optimization suffers from the high-dimensional and usually discrete searching problem, it does not require the mapping to continuous space which sometimes causes loss of information: $x' = f(x)$.

 Kang et al.~\citep{kang2018efficient, kang2020gratis} and Nigam et al.~\citep{nigam2020augmenting} design genetic algorithm with a neural network (often as a property evaluator) to search data with desired properties.
 Xie et al.~\citep{xie2020mars} devise an MCMC-based approach for controllable generation from scratch that samples data maximizing the distribution of desired properties.
 Fu et al.~\citep{fu2021differentiable} formulate data in a differentiable format which allows direct optimization over the data space.
 Song et al.~\citep{song2020score} borrows a score-based generative diffusion model to generate data conditioning on the target properties.
 The intuition is that at the last step of the reverse diffusion process, the data is sampled from $p_0(x_0\vert c^*)$.
 This only requires to compute $p_t(c^*\vert x_t)$ at all steps that can be modeled as the property predictor using neural networks.
+Additionally, classifier-guidance generative diffusion is another approach that guides the model to generate data with desired properties by training a classifier and supervising the model with its gradient~\citep{dhariwal2021diffusion}.
+For instance, Kim et al.~\cite{kim2022guided} proposed Guided-TTS that achieved text-to-speech generation while controlling the target speaker.
+For classifier guidance, Guided-TTS utilizes an unconditional diffusion model trained on untranscribed speech, combined with a phoneme classifier from a large-scale speech recognition dataset.
+Kawar et al.~\citep{kawar2022enhancing} incorporated the time-dependent classifier's gradient into the diffusion process to encourages the generated image to be recognized as the target class.
+Note that in general classifier-guidance generative diffusion is not efficient as classifier-free diffusion guidance as it needs to compute gradient at each time step.

-\subsubsection{Peri-generation control}
+\subsubsection{Peri-generation Control}